Dirk-Arwood/No-Mans-Sky-Kitbasher/README.md

 Further from this they are then numerated by the alphabet, so A, B, C and so on.

 However this means that it is very tricky to search through the list, as there is no filtering and there is only a search box.
 Although I reckon I might be able to throw something together in Excel that might work.
 Although it would be a bit tricky and I don't have enough caffeine in me to work it out.

+Alongside this there are several cockpit *interiors* that are included in the list, which makes things interesting.